-Heading into your 2L summer and starting to wonder how to go about landing a post-graduate job that you’re thrilled with?
-Next year, 4 Notre Dame students from the class of 2018 are guaranteed public interest jobs through Notre Dame Law School and only Notre Dame Law students are eligible to apply.
+Finishing up 2L summer and starting to wonder how to go about landing a post-graduate job that you’re thrilled with?
+Next year, 4 Notre Dame students from the class of 2019 are guaranteed public interest jobs through Notre Dame Law School and only Notre Dame Law students are eligible to apply.
 These 4 students will decide which organization they want to work for and will create their own project for that organization.
 In other words, these 4 students will literally create their own dream jobs!

 (Remember that first required GALILEE session in the courtroom when Professor Jones and I moderated a panel of recent graduates working in public interest?
 Those graduates were all working in the fellowships this blog is talking about.)

-The applications for these fellowships are due in September, right about when you return to campus, and the most competitive applicants are talking to organizations right now.
-With that in mind, if you plan to apply to these fellowships in the fall, please meet with me by May 15.
+The applications for these fellowships are due in September, right about when you return to campus, and the most competitive applicants have selected an organization or are actively talking to organizations now.
+With that in mind, if you plan to apply to these fellowships in the fall, please meet with me in person, by skype, or by phone ASAP.

 You can always schedule a time to talk with me on symplicity.
-I am available by skype, phone, in-person in Chicago, or in-person when I am on-campus.
-I am happy to talk with you at anytime but in addition to that…
+I am available by skype, phone, or in-person here in Chicago.
+I am happy to talk with you at anytime.

 This opportunity is not too good to be true.
 With most jobs, you are competing with hundreds and potentially thousands of law students at other law schools but with this one, you are only competing with a few applicants from Notre Dame Law School.
 Don’t assume you aren’t a good candidate or are not interested in public interest work.
 This opportunity is very broad.
 You can even do corporate work.
 Come talk to me before counting yourself out.

 You can learn more about the fellowships on the website.
-The Shaffer website can be found here and the Bank of America Foundation Fellowship can be found here.
 The more thoroughly you delve into the information on the website before talking to me, the more productive our conversation will be.

 Here are the fellowship projects from recent years: